peasy/Peasy.NET/README.md

 - Multiple client support
 - Fault tolerance

-Looking for contributors for sample app consumers and general framework improvements!

 #Where can I get it?

 First, install NuGet.
 Then, install Peasy from the package manager console: